shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

 #### Task summary

-In this task you modified the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine
+In this task, you modified the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine

 > **Note**: Azure Migrate makes a "best guess" at the VM settings, but you have full control over the settings of migrated items.
 In this case, setting a static private IP address ensures the virtual machine in Azure retain the same IPs they had on-premises, which avoids having to reconfigure the VM during migration (for example, by editing web.config files).

 ### Task 4: Server migration

-In this task you will perform a migration of the redhat virtual machine to Azure.
+In this task, you will perform a migration of the redhat virtual machine to Azure.

 > **Note**: In a real-world scenario, you would perform a test migration before the final migration.
 To save time, you will skip the test migration in this lab.
 The test migration process is very similar to the final migration.